 Glasgow Women’s Library is a unique resource in Scotland, housing a huge collection of materials by, for and about women.
-At the moment the most visible aspect of the Library is the lending library, where every single volume on the shelves has been donated by members of the public.
-However, visitors to our permanent home on Landressy Street might be surprised to know that we also hold museum and archive collections that have not only all been donated by users, supporters, members and publishers, but are also of outstanding importance as a Recognised Collection of National Significance.
+Until recently, the most visible aspect of the Library was the lending library, where every single volume on the shelves has been donated.
+However, visitors to our permanent home on Landressy Street might have been surprised to know that we also hold museum and archive collections.

-The collections are freely accessible to all by making an appointment in advance but for those popping in without a prior appointment or interested in browsing the collections, the material is currently hidden from view, stored in museum-standard storage spaces within the building.
+The collections have always been freely accessible to all by making an appointment in advance but for those just popping in or interested in browsing the collections the material was hidden from view, stored in museum-standard storage spaces within the building.

-We have recently received funding from Museums Galleries Scotland to create displays showcasing artefacts from the collections – both within the Women’s Library building, and as Women on Wheels mobile units to travel across Scotland to community settings.
-This will give us an opportunity to make a larger part of our unique collections more open and accessible for all.
+In 2016 we received funding from Museums Galleries Scotland’s Recognition Fund to create displays showcasing artefacts from the collections, giving us the opportunity to make a larger part of our unique collections more open and accessible for all.

 Our rich collections of books, objects and archives contain rare and unique items that explore every aspect of women’s lives from the early 19th century right up to the present day, and we are the only accredited museum dedicated to women’s history in the whole of the UK.
 Taken together, our collections tell the stories of how women have shaped their own lives and those of their broader communities – and how ultimately they have changed hearts, minds and laws.

 …and we needed YOU to tell them!

 - Exclusive behind-the-scenes access to our stores and our experts

 - Exploring our museum, archive and library collections in depth

 - Outings to exhibitions and museums for inspiration

 - Learning the basics of museum work from collections care to exhibitions

 - Choosing and interpreting what to showcase in our exhibition